cse110-fa22-group27/Team-Sleep-Deprived/specs/adrs/linting_adr.md

 ### CSSLint

+CSSLint is a tool to help point out problems with your CSS code.
+It does basic syntax checking as well as applying a set of rules to the code that look for problematic patterns or signs of inefficiency.

 - pros:
   - dont need installation, can use web application where you paste code
   - works with CSS